Find Cheap Health Insurance Quotes in Your Area

 One exception to this is if you need emergency care.
 Under the Affordable Care Act (ACA), insurers are required to cover out-of-network costs for emergency care since a consumer often will not have a choice as to where the ambulance will take them.
 Often, care is provided at the closest hospital available.

-A PPO plan also allows you to visit any doctor without the need for a referral.
+A PPO insurance plan also allows you to visit any doctor without the need for a referral.
 In some other health plans, you may need to first visit your primary care physician (PCP) to get evaluated, and then you would be able to go to a specialist once your PCP has made the referral.
-PPOs allow you to bypass this and won't require you to select a PCP for your health insurance policy.
+PPOs allow you to bypass this and won't require you to select a PCP for your health insurance.

 What are the differences between a PPO and other networks?